Skip to main content

 Nuclear Medicine

-This program supports the research and development of technologies and techniques that create images using gamma-ray (SPECT) or positron (PET) emissions from radioactive biological agents that are injected, inhaled, or ingested into the body.
+This program supports the research and development of technologies and techniques that create multi-dimensional/spectral molecular images using gamma-ray (SPECT) or positron (PET) emissions from radioactively labeled biological agents that are injected, inhaled, or ingested into the body.

 Emphasis

-The emphasis is on: simulation and development of new detectors, collimators, and readout methods that enhance the signal quality of detecting isotope emissions; designs of novel camera geometries; and correction methods that compensate for the radiation physics properties to improve the clinical reliability of the image.
-Of interest are improvements and corrections for interaction events in PET detectors and enhancement to time of flight (TOF) image generation methods (reconstructions algorithms); as well as new collimator and camera designs for SPECT.
+The emphasis is on: simulation and development of new detector materials and methods of detection for nuclear imaging; collimators and other selective signal modulators, and readout methods that enhance the signal quality of detecting isotope emissions; designs of novel camera geometries for dedicated, general or multi-purpose imaging; and correction methods that compensate for the radiation physics properties to improve the clinical reliability of the image (reconstructions algorithms).
+Of interest are improvements in collimation and camera designs for SPECT, improvements and corrections for interaction events in PET detectors, enhancement to time of flight (TOF) PET image generation methods, reproducible and standardized quantification as well as new detector materials.

 Relevance

-The emphasized topics are meant to lead toward: improved clinical PET and SPECT cameras or next-generation camera systems; novel simulations, reconstruction algorithms, or artifact corrections for enhancing diagnostic images; and combined camera designs.
+The emphasized topics are meant to lead toward: improved clinical SPECT and PET cameras or next-generation camera systems; novel simulations, reconstruction algorithms, or artifact corrections for enhancing diagnostic images; and multi-modal camera designs.
 Investigating the associated dosimetry estimations leads to decreased risk in diagnostic imaging studies in patients.

-• evaluation of new semiconductor detectors and scintillators
+• evaluation of new semiconductor, scintillation and other novel radiation detectors

 • readout electronics for measuring radiation interactions